kclconsult/tmrweb/README.md

 ### TMRWeb API

-From within the project folder, create a node virtual environment (within a python virtual environment), and activate it:
+From within the backend folder, create a node virtual environment (within a python virtual environment), and activate it:

 ```
 virtualenv env